A decision to get rid of the beds at a cottage hospital in Devon was the final straw for Julia Darby.

 While there are other commercial models for providing care, NEDCare supports communities to build the capacity for care locally.
 It aims to help other communities create the same level of engagement locally by meeting GP services, pharmacies, parish council and community groups like the Women’s Institute.

 Supporting innovative social entrepreneurs is key to Transform Ageing.
-The programme is funded by Big Lottery and run in partnership with Design Council, UnLtd, the South West Academic Health Science Networkand the Centre for Ageing Better.
+The programme is funded by Big Lottery Fund and run in partnership with Design Council, UnLtd, the South West Academic Health Science Networkand the Centre for Ageing Better.
 It aims to revolutionise the approach to health, wellbeing and social care for people in later life.

 “That level of engagement gave us an asset,” Darby says.
 “It has helped build local resilience because there are more people in our area who can deliver care and it has improved infrastructure.
 But also, the approach is empowering communities, because the power and the ability to increase social care is in the hands of the community themselves as opposed to a commercial agency.”